ibanner56/NotRubyButChef/Appetizers/PickledShrimp.md

 - 1 1/2 pounds (41/50 count) peeled and cooked shrimp, tails optional

 # Directions
-Mix everything but the shrimp im a large bowl.
+Mix everything but the shrimp in a large bowl.
 Divide the shrimp into jars and fill the jars to the top with the marinade.

 Seal and refrigerate for a minimum of 24 hours.
 Serve chilled.
 Keeps for at least a week.